Master of Arts Program

-Normally, no more than four students will be admitted to the doctoral program each year (one additional student is sometimes admitted on an Irish Studies fellowship, and there is additional support for diversity candidates and other exceptional students).
-The small number of students makes a flexible program possible, individually shaped to suit the interests and needs of each student.
+Normally, no more than four candidates will join the doctoral program each year (one additional candidate is sometimes admitted on an Irish Studies fellowship).
+The small cohorts make a flexible program possible, individually shaped to suit the interests and needs of each candidate.

-All students accepted into the program receive stipends and tuition remission.
-Fellowships are renewed for five years as long as the student is making satisfactory progress toward completion of requirements for the degree.
+All candidates accepted into the program receive stipends and tuition remission.
+Stipends are guaranteed for five years as long as the candidate is making satisfactory progress toward completion of requirements for the degree.

-Three doctoral seminars are to be taken in consecutive semesters over the first two years of the program.
-The remainder of the student’s program may include other graduate courses in the English Department or related disciplines, small reading groups, or individual tutorials shaped around the candidate’s preparation for examinations.
-Ideally, students will have taken four to six courses in addition to the doctoral seminars by the end of the second year.
-A student-initiated pedagogy colloquium accompanies student teaching, and an advanced professionalization colloquium is taken in the third or fourth year.
+Four required doctoral seminars are to be taken in consecutive semesters over the first two years of the program.
+The remainder of the candidate’s program may include other graduate courses in the English Department or related disciplines, small reading groups, or individual tutorials shaped around the candidate’s preparation for examinations.
+A candidate-organized pedagogy colloquium accompanies the teaching years, and an advanced professionalization colloquium is taken in the third or fourth year.

-Students must demonstrate an ability to read two foreign languages or a working knowledge and application of one foreign language and its literature.
-The first alternative requires successful performance on two translation examinations in which a short text must be translated adequately (with use of a dictionary) in two hours.
+Candidates must demonstrate an ability to read two foreign languages or a working knowledge and application of one foreign language and its literature.
+The first alternative requires successful performance on two translation examinations in which a short text must be translated adequately (with use of a dictionary) in two hours, or a grade of B or better in two intensive reading summer courses (or one exam and a B in one language course).
 The second involves submitting a paper in which knowledge of the foreign language is used to work out a literary question or translating a substantial critical or literary text currently unavailable in English.
-Commonly, enrollment in language courses or in graduate electives on translation accompanies the completion of the assignment.

-Each student will direct a course of study toward completion of three examinations—a minor field exam by the end of the second year, a major field exam, and a dissertation prospectus exam.
+Each candidate will direct a course of study toward completion of three examinations—a minor field exam by the end of the second year, a major field exam by the end of the third year, and a dissertation prospectus exam.

-The minor field examination normally runs one and one-half hours and may focus on an author, historical period, theoretical field, or genre.
+The minor field examination normally runs one and a half hours and may focus on an author, historical period, theoretical field, or genre.
 The major field examination is broader in scope and consists of a two-hour oral examination usually on a period or genre.
-The dissertation prospectus exam, two and one-half hours long, explores a topical area in which the dissertation is likely to take place.
+The dissertation prospectus exam, one and a half hours long, explores the dissertation topic and a draft of the dissertation prospectus.
 All examinations are graded according to the university scale for graduate examinations.

 Prospectus, Dissertation, and Defense

-After completing the dissertation prospectus exam, the student writes a prospectus in consultation with his or her dissertation director describing the dissertation topic and including a working bibliography.
-This prospectus will then be submitted to two additional faculty members who will also approve it.
-All dissertation committees will have at least three faculty readers (under special circumstances, a faculty member from outside BC may sit on the committee).
+After completing the dissertation prospectus exam, the candidate finalizes the prospectus in consultation with his or her dissertation director describing the dissertation topic and including a working bibliography.
+All dissertation committees will have at least three faculty readers (one of whom may, but need not, be a faculty member from outside Boston College).
 Submission of the dissertation will be followed by an oral defense.
-Students are responsible for acquainting themselves with all university requirements, fees, and deadlines pertinent to dissertation submission and graduation.
+Candidates are responsible for acquainting themselves with all university requirements, fees, and deadlines pertinent to dissertation submission and graduation.
 This information can be obtained from the English Department office or from the Graduate School of the Morrissey College of Arts and Sciences Dean’s office.

-As part of their program, Ph.D. students engage in a carefully organized sequence of teaching experiences.
-In the second year, students spend one semester assisting in a course taught by a faculty member.
-In the third and fourth years, students teach four independently taught courses—at least one semester of First-Year Writing Seminar, a self-designed elective in the student’s own field, and two more courses selected to provide the best range of teaching experience for each individual student.
+As part of their program, Ph.D. candidates engage in a carefully organized sequence of teaching experiences.
+In the second year, candidates spend one semester assisting in a course taught by a faculty member.
+In the third and fourth years, candidates design and teach courses—First-Year Writing Seminar, Literature Core, a self-designed elective in the candidate’s own field, and another course selected to provide the best range of teaching experience for each individual candidate.
 Faculty mentoring is a part of every phase of this program.

-A student committee composed of M.A. and Ph.D. candidates organizes and schedules graduate colloquia, at which faculty members, outside speakers, or students lead discussions on literary topics.
+A committee composed of M.A. and Ph.D. candidates organizes and schedules graduate colloquia, at which faculty members, outside speakers, or candidates lead discussions on literary topics.
 In alternate years, the spring colloquium will be a full-day graduate conference.
-All graduate students and faculty are strongly encouraged to attend.
+All graduate candidates and faculty are strongly encouraged to attend.